William Cavendish-Bentinck, 3rd Duke of Portland: Lord Lieutenant of Ireland

-First government
+Prime Minister: 1783

 In April 1783, Portland was selected as the titular head of a coalition government as Prime Minister, whose real leaders were Charles James Fox and Lord North.
 He served as First Lord of the Treasury in the ministry until its fall in December that same year.
 During his tenure, the Treaty of Paris was signed, which formally ended the American Revolutionary War.
 The government was brought down after it had lost a vote in the House of Lords on its proposed reform of the East India Company after George III had let it be known that any peer voting for the measure would be considered his personal enemy.

 In 1789, Portland became one of several vice presidents of London's Foundling Hospital.
 The charity had become one of the most fashionable of the time, with several notables serving on its board.
 At its creation, 50 years earlier, Portland's father, William Bentinck, 2nd Duke of Portland, had been one of the founding governors, as listed on the charity's royal charter granted by George II.
 The hospital had a mission to care for the abandoned children in London, and it achieved rapid fame through its poignant mission, its art collection donated from supporting artists and the popular benefit concerts by George Frideric Handel.
 In 1793, Portland took over the presidency of the charity from Lord North.

-Home secretary
+Home Secretary

 Along with many other conservative Whigs such as Edmund Burke, Portland was deeply uncomfortable with the French Revolution; he broke with Fox over that issue and joined Pitt's government as Secretary of State for the Home Department in 1794.
-In that role he oversaw the administration of patronage and financial inducements, which were often secret, to secure the passage of the Act of Union 1800.
+When the British fleets at Spithead and the Nore mutinied between April and June 1797, Portland sent magistrates to investigate and report on any connections to seditious societies, though none were found.
+As Home Secretary, Portland oversaw the administration of patronage and financial inducements, which were often secret, to secure the passage of the Act of Union 1800.
 He continued to serve in the cabinet until Pitt's death in 1806, from 1801 to 1805 as Lord President of the Council and then as a Minister without Portfolio.

-Second government
+Prime Minister: 1807–1809

-In March 1807, after the collapse of the Ministry of all the Talents, Pitt's supporters returned to power, and Portland was once again an acceptable figurehead for a fractious group of ministers that included George Canning, Lord Castlereagh, Lord Hawkesbury and Spencer Perceval.
+In March 1807, after the collapse of the Ministry of all the Talents, Pitt's former supporters returned to power, and Portland was once again an acceptable figurehead for a fractious group of ministers that included George Canning, Lord Castlereagh, Lord Hawkesbury and Spencer Perceval.

 Portland's second government saw the United Kingdom's complete isolation on the continent but also the beginning of its recovery with the start of the Peninsular War.
 In late 1809, with Portland's health poor and the ministry rocked by the scandalous duel between Canning and Castlereagh, Portland resigned and died shortly thereafter.

 He was Recorder of Nottingham until his death.